PROFESSIONALS WHO CARE.

 New staff opportunities in 2017:

 Huron Pines is currently taking applications for a seasonal Stewardship Technician.
 Our technicians participate in implementing a variety of habitat restoration projects across aquatic and terrestrial ecosystems in Northeast Michigan.
 Working as part of a team, this dynamic position will include controlling invasive plant species, completing county wide vegetation inventories, planting native trees and shrubs, and streambank restoration.
 We are looking for a motivated individual that wants to develop their professional skills in conservation resource management.
 Someone that will be a leader, help solve problems, and maintain a high level of on-site customer service.
 The ideal candidate will show meaningful experience in the areas of invasive weed management, digital mapping and use of power equipment.

 Huron Pines is an equal opportunity employer.
 This is an at-will, seasonal, non-exempt position.
 Huron Pines plans on filling 2 positions with this announcement.
-Anticipated employment dates are April 3-November 15 (~1300 hours).
+We are accepting applications as they come in.
+The position has a flexible start date and ends November 15.
 This position pays $15.00/hr., not to exceed 40 hours per week, with some weekend work required.
 This position will require frequent travel and the occasional overnight stay.
 Based on a positive review at the completion of the work season, there is the opportunity for a $1300 quality incentive award.